Britannia was a mutual building society that merged with The Co-operative Banking Group in 2009.

 At Fair Mortgage, we aim to make the process of finding a great mortgage deal as simple as possible.
 We offer a free mortgage calculator allowing you to quickly and simply compare mortgage deals from across the market with your borrowing needs and financial circumstances.

-If you want to make things even easier, you can request a quote, fill in our contact form on the right hand side of the page, or give our friendly, expert mortgage team a call on 0117 313 7780 for personal advice on your borrowing options.
+If you want to make things even easier, you can request a quote.
+Fill in our contact form on the right hand side of the page, or give our expert mortgage team a call on your borrowing options.